senecajs/seneca-allow/README.md

-# seneca-gateway
+# seneca-allow
-Handle incoming messages within other frameworks.
+Allow messages to proceed if they meet certain criteria.